 Arctic char (Salvelinus alpinus), or Bleikja (Pinky) in Icelandic, is a member of the Salmonidae family (along with other char, trout, and salmon) and it is the most widespread freshwater fish species found in Iceland.
-It inhabits a wide range of habitat from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.
+It inhabits a wide range of habitats from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.

-Variations between separate populations of the char can vary greatly and in Lake Thingvallavatn alone you can find four distinct local adaptations or morphs of Arctic char that inhabit different areas of the lake, each having unique life cycles, different feeding patterns and vast differences in appearance.
+Variations between separate populations of the char can vary greatly and in Lake Thingvallavatn alone you can find four distinct local adaptations or morphs of Arctic char that inhabit different areas of the lake, each having unique life cycles, different feeding patterns, and vast differences in appearance.

-Char populations have adapted to be either lacustrine, riverine or anadromous which is a testimony to the species' great adaptability.
+Char populations have adapted to be either lacustrine, riverine, or anadromous which is a testimony to the species’ great adaptability.
 A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior, and life cycle.
 Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and a fiery redbelly, with the most extreme coloration coinciding with spawning season.

 Fishing Season: April-September

-Prime Time: June-September
+Prime Time: June-August